joshcull3n/PingPong/README.md

 # PingPong
 Set up two docker containers to speak to eachother

-This repository contains two basic web services built using Flask that are intended to talk to eachother from inside separate containers using docker network.
+This repository contains two basic web services built using Flask that are intended to talk to eachother from separate containers.
 The ping service will send a request to the pong service, and return 'ping ... pong' if successful.

 Relevant docker commands:
 ```